 Williams Craig Design Studio

-Williams Craig Design Studio is making use of its new streetside digs by combining its corporate business with its own carefully curated design boutique.
+Williams Craig Design Studio combines its corporate business with its own carefully curated design boutique.

-The firm spent more than 13 years shrouded from sidewalk view, up in a warehouse space over at Queen and John.
+The firm spent more than 13 years shrouded from sidewalk view, up in a warehouse space near Queen and John.
 Earlier known as UW Design Group, the company morphed into its current incarnation when designer Karen Williams partnered with architect Joelle Craig.
-And earlier this year, the women made the decision to pick up and move to Ossington.

 "It was psychological more than anything," Karen says when I ask about the move.
 "We wanted to get back to street level; to shake things up."

 Williams Craig is invisibly divided into three parts.
 "This area is our boardroom," Karen says, motioning toward the east end of the 35-foot table made from salvage hemlock.
 "Back there is our studio," she says, pointing to the other end of the table.
 "And this is our gallery shop."

 Karen says many of the firm's clients are marketing agencies and advertising boutiques, and the Williams Craig "shop" certainly has a bit of that vibe.

 The centrepiece, of course, is the fantastic shelf made of vintage wooden Pepsi crates, which shows off an assortment of painted decorative bottles.
 "Sometimes people think gold can come off as a bit Gotti," Karen says, referencing a painted gold bottle ($49) beside an assortment of matte black, "but with the right setting, it can work."